paulgirmes/vpn/readme.md

 * use sudo ./vpn.py to execute

-* please note that the client side of OpenVpn configuration is not yet handled by this script please follow this link to generate your clients certs [procedure](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-18-04).
-Don't forget to update the server.conf file if you need clients lan routes to be accessed.
+* install openvpn package on the client

+* copy the ~/client-config/files/clientX.conf of the server side to the client /etc/openvpn/

+* start the clientX connection [sudo systemctl start openvpn@clientx]

+* if everything went well (eg : you were able to ping your distant lan from the client) : enable the client at startup if needed [sudo systemctl enable openvpn@clientX]

 ## Credits